Bradford-Miller/s79-simulator/README.md

 tracing of the microcode in the output pane of the listener).

 You can also use the console to start the DSO and a diagnostics panel.
-These will indicate pad and internal register control timing for the simulated run.
+The DSO will indicate pad and internal register control timing for the simulated run; the diagnostics panel lists micro and nanoinstructions and how many times they have been executed since the system was loaded.
 (They should be started before running the simulation).
+When a test is successfully completed (or gets to the DONE tag but does not pass the test) the instructions executed during the cycle are marked as failed or successful in the diagnostics panel to help target debugging.
+Predicates are marked up separately so the success and failure arms can both be checked.
+(Consider this a primitive code coverage tool).

 Additional tests may also be run, however, after the first test (with the console exposed) the sequence to run them is to press "step" to